 High blood pressure

-This results in lower blood pressure and ties in with a reduction in stress.
+This results in lower blood pressure and ties in with a stress reduction.

 Liver disease